Dawn chorus (birds): International Dawn Chorus Day

 An annual International Dawn Chorus Day is held on the first Sunday in May when the public are encouraged to rise early to listen to bird song at organised events.
-The first ever was held at Moseley Bog in Birmingham, England, in 1984, organized by the Urban Wildlife Trust (now The Wildlife Trust for Birmingham and the Black Country).
+The first ever was held at Moseley Bog in Birmingham, England, in 1987, organized by the Urban Wildlife Trust (now The Wildlife Trust for Birmingham and the Black Country).

 New Zealand

 Early explorers and European settlers noted that the New Zealand forest had a loud dawn chorus.
-This is no longer the case owing to extensive loss of forests, the introduction of bird predators and competing species such as wasps.
-The bellbird and the tui are two of the birds that would have formed part of the dawn chorus since they have a vocal and melodious call.
+The dawn chorus is no longer as loud as it once was, owing to extensive loss of forests, the introduction of bird predators and competing species such as wasps.
+The bellbird and the tūī are two of the birds that would have formed part of the dawn chorus since they have a vocal and melodious call.

 United Kingdom

-In the UK the dawn chorus may begin as early as 3am in early summer.
-The most often heard species of birds are, in order of their beginning to sing:
+In the UK the dawn chorus may begin as early as 3 a.m. in early summer.